HeartWise-AI/Orion/README.md

 1. Ensure you have Python 3.10 or later installed.
+Ensure you have an account on wandb.ai and that you logged in used `wandb login`
 2. It is recommended to use Conda and create a new environemnt as such : `conda create -n orion python=3.10 anaconda`
 3. `conda activate orion`
 4. Install Poetry, a Python package manager.
 You can do this by running the following commands: